srujana-16/CP/README.md

 # CP
-Coding problems for CP practise from Leetcode
+Coding problems for CP practise from Leetcode and codeforces.